When it comes to Greece, most people think of just one thing: “islands”.

 Truly, you can travel through the Peloponnese in many different ways — this is just how I’ve done it!
 I skipped some places like Monemvasia only because of a lack of cheap accommodation at the time.
 Some seaside towns are vaguely similar (e.g. Monemvasia, Pilos, Methoni, Nafplio) so with limited time you can pick the ones that best fit your route.

-The Peloponnese is an exciting part of Greece to discover on a road trip, but keep in mind it does involve covering a fair bit of ground.
-There are only some motorways, so often you’re driving on provincial roads.
+The Peloponnese is an exciting part of Greece to discover on a road trip, but it does involve covering a lot of ground.
+There are only some motorways, so often you’re driving on provincial roads, making progress a bit slower.
 The route you see in the itinerary map above involved about 19 hours of driving.

 As for travel costs, they depend much on when you’re visiting.
 In the July/August high season, accommodation and car rental prices can easily double or triple.
 During high season and as a couple, we spent about €72 per person per day, including the car rental.
 If you’re on a budget, consider other months like May, June, September, or October.
 You can read more in this Greece travel costs overview.